 - 33.1.
 Eligibility of Auditors for conducting the Internal Audit of the CRA: - 33.1.1.
 The audit firm shall have a minimum experience of three years in the financial sector. - 33.1.2.
-The internal auditor of a CRA shall declare that:
+The internal auditor of a CRA shall declare that: - 33.1.2.1.
+The firm has not been employed by other CRAs for any other services

-- 33.1.2.1.
-The firm has not been employed by other CRAs for any other services (such as statutory audit, taxation, consultancy/ retainership etc.) in the past two years, and - 33.1.2.2.
-The partners/ firm do not have any association with any other CRA. - 33.1.3.
-The audit team must be composed of, at least, a Chartered Accountant (ACA/ FCA) and a Certified Information Systems Auditor/ Diploma in Information Systems Auditor (CISA/ DISA). - 33.2.
+(such as statutory audit, taxation, consultancy/ retainership, etc.) in the past two years, and

+33.1.2.2.
+The partners/ firm do not have any association with any other CRA.

+- 33.1.3.
+The audit team must be composed of, at least, a Chartered Accountant (ACA/ FCA) [or a Cost Accountant (ACMA/ FCMA)]11 and a Certified Information Systems Auditor/ Diploma in Information Systems Auditor/ [Diploma in Information System Security Auditor]12 (CISA/ DISA/ DISSA). - 33.2.
 Rotation of Internal Auditors: An auditor shall be appointed for a maximum term of five years, with a cooling-off period of two years. - 33.3.
 Scope of the Internal Audit: The scope of the internal audit shall be expanded to include the following additional checks: - 33.3.1.
 CRA and its employees, who are associated directly or indirectly with the rating business, have complied with the regulations and code of conduct. - 33.3.2.
 CRA has defined processes for operations that have been followed during the rating exercise. - 33.3.3.
 Rating analysts have adhered to their roles and responsibilities laid down in the Operations Manual/Internal governing document and processes disclosed on the CRA's website, during the rating - 33.3.4.
 Policy in respect of non-cooperation by the issuer, including procedures to be followed for the same, have been complied with. - 33.3.5.
 CRA has framed a policy for default recognition, consistent with regulatory guidelines, and is adhering to the same.
-At a minimum, it shall be checked if any irregularities/ delays/ defaults in debt servicing had been indicated by any of the below mentioned entities and suitable action with regard to the same was taken by the CRA: - 33.3.5.1.
-The issuer/ borrower - 33.3.5.2.
-The Company's statutory auditor - 33.3.5.3.
-The borrower's bankers, during interactions with the CRA - 33.3.5.4.
-Debenture Trustees
+At a minimum, it shall be checked if any irregularities/ delays/ defaults in debt servicing had been indicated by any of the below mentioned entities and suitable action with regard to the same was taken by the CRA:

+33.3.5.1.
+The issuer/ borrower

+33.3.5.2.
+The Company's statutory auditor